godofwar1007/Cynaptics-inductionn/README task 2- resnet 9.md

-You got it, buddy!
-Here is the complete, top-to-bottom README.md file for your audio GAN project.

-I've combined all the info we discussed:

-The project's goal (audio GAN).

-The models used (new Generator, reused ResNet-9 Discriminator).

-The exact problem you faced (unstable training).

-Your specific solution ("nerfing" the Discriminator's LR).

-The loss numbers from your screenshots as proof.

-You can just copy and paste everything from the line --- onwards directly into your README.md file.

 🎵 Audio GAN with ResNet-9 Discriminator
 This is a PyTorch project to train a Generative Adversarial Network (GAN) to generate audio spectrograms.
 The key part of this project is the use of a powerful ResNet-9 model as the Discriminator.